 “In some states, the lease of tangible property is subject to sales tax, and the seller may also charge you for assessed property tax.
-If you own the equipment then the sales tax is booked and paid for upfront.
+If you own the equipment, then the sales tax is booked and paid for upfront.
 You then owe any property tax that is assessed.
 While it seems like a lease may provide a benefit over a loan in this case, it really depends on what your county and state tax rules say.

-Which Equipment Financing is Right for You?
+Which Equipment Financing Is Right for You?

 “Something to keep in mind is that young and growing businesses don’t necessarily need the tax breaks some forms of equipment financing can provide.
 As a growing firm we’ve used equipment loans so that we can own the equipment.
 We’ve then used older equipment purchases as a way to fund future financing.
 Additional financing is easier when you have this extra amount of collateral.”

 Equipment loans can be helpful to businesses of all sizes looking to get access to small business financing for large equipment purchases.
 They can be easier to qualify for than traditional financing or SBA loans and generally fund much more quickly.
 You’ll want to consider a number of factors, such as the type of equipment and the costs when choosing between an equipment loan and alternatives.